zepor/Automate-YT-Shorts-Video-Resource-/READMEBUILD.md

 ### Step 2: 🚨 Highlight Detection (Automated)

-# Step 2: Highlight Detection
+## Step 2: Highlight Detection

-# This function analyzes chat and audio to detect highlights in Twitch VODs.
+## This function analyzes chat and audio to detect highlights in Twitch VODs

 - [ ] Detect highlights from chat and audio spikes.
 - ✅ Success if highlights JSON created.